ipfs/js-ipfs/examples/circuit-relaying/README.md

 _Fun fact - the `HOP` and `STOP` names are also used internally by circuit to identify the network message types._

-#### A few caveats (and features).
+#### A few caveats (and features)

-There are a couple of caveats and features to be aware of
+There are a couple of caveats and features to be aware of:

 - A `Relay` will only work if it already has a connection to the `STOP` node
 - No `multihop` dialing is supported.
-Although it's a feature planed for upcoming releases (no date on this one)
+It's a feature planed for upcoming releases (no date on this one)
   - Multihop dialing is when several relays are used to establish the connection
 - It is possible to use explicit relay addresses to connect to a node, or even to listen for connections on.
 See next section to learn how to do this.